Shiza-huda/To-do-list/README.md

 # TO DO LIST IN PYTHON

-The project is designed to add items in the list, reomve preceeding items from the list and also viewin the contents of the list.
+The project is designed to add items in the list, reomve preceeding items from the list and also viewing the contents of the list.

 ## Authors